-“The Role of Empathy and Efficacy in Public Service Announcements: Using Narratives to Induce Bystander Intervention in Domestic Violence,” author (Journal of Advertising Research, 2019).
+“The Role of Empathy and Efficacy in Public Service Announcements: Using Narratives to Induce Bystander Intervention in Domestic Violence,” (2019, Journal of Advertising Research).

-“#Being Real about Instagram Ad Models: The Effects of Perceived Authenticity,” author (Journal of Advertising Research, 2019).
+“#Being Real about Instagram Ad Models: The Effects of Perceived Authenticity,” (2019, Journal of Advertising Research).

 “Can Empathy Offset Low Bystander Efficacy?
-Effectiveness of Domestic Violence Prevention Narratives in India,” author (Health Communication, 2019).
+Effectiveness of Domestic Violence Prevention Narratives in India,” (2019, Health Communication).

-“Product Placement as Leveraged Marketing Communications: The Role of Wishful Identification and Fictional Character traits on Buying Behaviors,” author (International Journal of Advertising, 2019).
+“Product Placement as Leveraged Marketing Communications: The Role of Wishful Identification and Fictional Character traits on Buying Behaviors,” (2019, International Journal of Advertising).

-“Using Guilt and Shame Appeals in Narratives to Promote Bystander Intervention: A Study of Mitigating Domestic Violence in India,” author (Journal of Advertising, 2019).
+“Using Guilt and Shame Appeals in Narratives to Promote Bystander Intervention: A Study of Mitigating Domestic Violence in India,” (2019, Journal of Advertising).

-“Why Narrative Ads Work: An Integrated Process Explanation,” author (Journal of Advertising, 2017).
+“Why Narrative Ads Work: An Integrated Process Explanation,” (2017, Journal of Advertising).

 PR 490: Directed Research